googleapis/google-cloud-node/handwritten/devtools-cloudprofiler/system-test/README.md

     3. Runs the benchmark application, busybench.js (which repeatedly calls a function which creates and fills a buffer) with the agent attached.
 2. Waits for the application in each Compute Engine VM to finish.
-3. Queries the Stackdriver Profiler API to confirm that both heap and wall profiles have been uploaded to the API and that the profiles contain symbolized samples which include the name of the function in the benchmark.
+3. Queries the Cloud Profiler API to confirm that both heap and wall profiles have been uploaded to the API and that the profiles contain symbolized samples which include the name of the function in the benchmark.